Mariah Carey: Latest Performance Video Has Critics Wondering What’s Up With Diva, Bored While Singing

 Mariah Carey is the diva known to hit notes that seem humanly impossible to sing and for her glamorous appearance, as well as her captivating performances.
 However, it seems that Carey is experiencing “performer’s fatigue” as of late, as The Mirror suggests, seeing as the songstress’ most recent shows have seen Carey with little enthusiasm and barely able to belt out the words to her own songs.

-As the publication notes, Mariah’s last performance during her Vegas residency left viewers underwhelmed, and the most recent footage of Carey which has come to light shows the singer looking as though she is less-than-enthused to sing her own tune “Without You.”
+As the publication notes, Mariah’s last performance during her Vegas residency left viewers underwhelmed, and the most recent footage of Carey which has come to light shows the singer looking as though she is less than enthused to sing her own tune “Without You.”
 Carey is now on tour with Lionel Richie, yet it isn’t clear as to whether the recent footage is from a performance on the said tour.

 The clip initially zooms in on Mariah’s face at which point the singer looks bored by her own music and “stony-faced.”
-Carey then attempts to get the crowd into it somewhat by whistling and raising her hands up but it continues to be a “halfhearted” performance by the diva.
+Carey then attempts to get the crowd into it somewhat by whistling and raising her hands up, but it continues to be a “halfhearted” performance by the diva.

 The year got off to a rocky start for Mariah when she gave a disastrous performance at the NYE ball-drop ceremony in New York City, after which the singer blamed everyone she could for the mess-up.
 The star is coming off a lengthy Vegas residency and completed a world tour last year, so perhaps another tour is simply not in the diva’s best interest.